d1l1x/mypass/README.md

 2. Disable signups by setting `SIGNUPS_ALLOWED=false`
 3. Disable invitations by setting `INVITATIONS_ALLOWED=false`

+### 4️⃣ Set up users

+If you followed the above recommendations, e.g. `SIGNUPS_ALLOWD=false` and `INVITATIONS_ALLOWED=false`, users have to be explicitly invited by the admin via `https://vaultwarden.example.tld/admin`.
+If mailing has been disabled, invited users can use `https://vaultwarden.example.tld/#/signup` to signup.
+Otherwise they use the link sent via mail.

 ## 🚀 Usage

 0. Run `docker compose up -d`